 The assumptions in the scenarios are based in reference to key macroeconomic indicators such as GDP, unemployment and Bank of England Base rate.
-Whilst historically there has not been a correlation between the macroeconomic environment and the performance of our loan book, as evident by the consistently low level of loan losses over circa 20 years including the Financial Crisis, these indicators provide context on the operating environment for our borrowers and how material changes in the macroeconomic outlook may impact on the assumptions and probability weightings in our scenarios.
+Whilst historically there has not been a correlation between the macroeconomic environment and the performance of our loan book, these indicators provide context on the operating environment for our borrowers and how material changes in the macroeconomic outlook may impact on the assumptions and probability weightings in our scenarios.